There's a new kid in town.

 We're happy to help you understand this new option at 800-320-6269 or by email.

-You can always quote AlieraCare (the lead health sharing company) here:
+You can always quote health sharing here.

 These are the big draws for people who are moving to health sharing in order of importance: